dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 ## :star: Why Azkarra?
 **This template is the best alternative to the basic Magento Luma template, which lacks many things.** Treat it as an excellent foundation for further developing more advanced 3rd party functionalities for your store!

+You **already have a ready M2 store and you can't afford to change the template?** But performance is keeping you awake at night?
+Take a look at the code and my unique optimization solutions and implement the selected solutions into your project!

 Planning to **migrate your store from Magento 1 to Magento 2**?
 The AZKARRA template is the ideal solution!
 Kickstart the development of your store with a clean and optimized template that not only boosts performance but also allows customization to meet your specific needs.